jmassengille/Parseon_Project/README.md

 # Parseon - AI Security Assessment Tool

-Parseon is an AI security assessment tool focused on detecting and preventing security vulnerabilities in AI-integrated applications.
-It uses a sophisticated analysis approach that combines advanced LLM analysis with embedding-based validation against known AI security patterns and vulnerabilities.
+Parseon is a solo-built AI security assessment tool designed to detect and explain security vulnerabilities in AI-integrated applications.
+I built this project to demonstrate practical AI security analysis using large language models (LLMs) and embedding-based validation.

 ## Features

-- **Dynamic AI Security Analysis**: Analyzes AI components, prompts, and model interactions
+- **Dynamic AI Security Analysis**: Analyzes AI code, prompts, and model configurations for security issues
-- **AI-Specific Security Patterns**: Detects prompt injection, model security boundary issues, and more
+- **AI-Specific Security Patterns**: Detects prompt injection, unsafe model settings, insecure API usage, and more
-- **Automated Security Validation**: Validates findings against known security patterns
+- **Automated Validation**: Checks findings against a database of known vulnerabilities using embedding similarity
-- **Comprehensive Security Scoring**: Provides detailed security scores across multiple categories
+- **Security Scoring**: Assigns a risk-based score and highlights high-priority actions

-## Architecture
+## How It Works

-The project consists of two main components:
+- The backend (FastAPI, Python) uses LLMs to scan submitted code and configs for patterns matching known AI security risks.
+- Each finding is compared to a database of real-world vulnerabilities using vector embeddings to reduce false positives.

-1. **Frontend**: Next.js application with a modern UI for submitting assessments and viewing results
+- The frontend (Next.js, React, Tailwind, MUI) provides a modern UI for submitting assessments and viewing results.
-2. **Backend**: FastAPI service that performs the security analysis using AI models

 ## Deployment

 ### Frontend (Vercel)

-The frontend is configured for deployment on Vercel:

 ```bash
 cd frontend